Drifting Fields are not Conservative

-Plotting the rotation of the drift field sub field $\Vp{p}$ or equivalently $\Vn{q}$ for different kernel choices reveals that, in general, the drift field is \emph{not} conservative (see \cref{fig:spotlight}, left).
-While the Gaussian kernel yields a rotation of exactly zero, the Laplacian kernel and the rational quadratic kernel both produce nonzero rotations.
-This means no scalar potential $\L$ exists whose gradient recovers these drift fields.\footnote{While we only provide a counterexample in 2D, counterexamples for arbitrary dimensions $n \geq 2$ follow by induction; see \Cref{sec:nonconservatism-arbitrary-dim}.}
+Plotting the curl of the drift field $\V^\text{drift}_{p,q}$ for different kernel choices reveals that, in general, the drift field is \emph{not} conservative (see \cref{fig:spotlight}, left).
+While the Gaussian kernel yields a curl of exactly zero, the Laplacian kernel and the rational quadratic kernel both produce nonzero curl.
+This means no scalar potential $\Pot$ exists whose gradient recovers these drift fields.\footnote{Note that the curl also persists when plotting only the positive or negative component of the field.
+We also show that a 2D counterexamples suffices constructing counter examples in arbitrary dimension (see \Cref{sec:nonconservatism-arbitrary-dim}).}

-The source of the non-conservatism is the position-dependent normalization by $Z(x)$.
+The source of the non-conservatism is the position-dependent normalization by $Z(\x)$.
 To see this, note that the unnormalized drifting fields $\E_p[k(\x, \y)(\y - \x)]$ coincides with the gradient of the scalar MMD objective for a particular kernel choice.
-We analyze this in the following section:
+We analyze this in the following section.

-\subsubsection{Nonconservatism is Caused by the Normalization}
+\subsection{Nonconservatism is Caused by the Normalization}

 \citet{deng_generative_2026} observe in Appendix~C.2 that the drift field is closely related to the gradient of the squared MMD loss~\citep{gretton2006kernel}, and, for the Gaussian kernel, derive a proportionality between the two.
 We reiterate this relation to show that the unnormalized field \emph{is} conservative, and only through the introduction of the normalization, we get nonzero curl.
-Adopting our notation and after some transformations (see \cref{app:mmd-derivation}) the squared MMD loss is
+Adopting our notation and after some transformations (see \cref{app:mmd-derivation}) the squared MMD loss becomes